 LED 4 will indicate received DCF pulses directly from the wire.
+Make sure you have perfect reception and undisturbed wiring, otherwise the synchronization may fail entirely or fail spontaneously.

 8.6 Signal IN

 Signal input may be used as backup to a regular time source.
 A frequency source does not contain time information and therefore cannot be used for initial synchronization.
 A suitable frequency source would be a ITU-T G.811 capable cesium clock.
 The following settings can be made per input: